 Alma Mater(s): State University of New York, College at Geneseo and New York University

-Your role in one sentence: I work to ensure key policy initiatives are implemented successfully to help set students up for success.
+Your role in one sentence: I work to gather support for the Campaign’s state legislative and budget priorities, ensuring policies are crafted in a way that helps set students up for success.

 When I am not at work helping students get to and succeed in college I am… catching a movie, spending time outside, or on the hunt for iced coffee.